IorioD/MTD-manager-console/README.md

 # MTD-manager-console
-This is a JAVA application for managing the Moving Target Defense in a cloud environment developed in collaboration with `University of Naples Federico II` in the context of [DEFEDGE - PRIN PNRR 2022 Project](https://github.com/DEFEDGE).
+This is a JAVA application for managing the Moving Target Defense in a cloud environment developed in collaboration with `University of Naples Federico II` in the context of [DEFEDGE - PRIN PNRR 2022 Project](https://github.com/DEFEDGE) (reference author daniele.iorio2@unina.it).

 To use this application, you need to install a kubernetes cluster following this file [How to Kubernetes](Setups/How_to_kubernetes.md) and set up the environment following [Framework setup](Setups/Framework_setup.md).